 Of course, nothing in our modern economy and income tax system is simple.
 I have received many questions today about the treatment of charitable donations for Canadian Income Tax purposes.
 So, let me try to simplify things a bit.

-Second quick point: the new 2020, $300, 100% charitable donation tax write-off that many people are asking about is an American tax change with no impact in Canada.
+Second quick point: the $300, 100% charitable donation tax write-off that many people are asking about is an American tax change with no impact in Canada.

 In the Church, we give because we love.
 God places some of His Church in places of prosperity not so they might live easily while other parts of the Church suffer.
 God places some of His Church in prosperity to harvest God's resources for the benefit of the Church everywhere – we are one body!
 This is a significant, yet frequently ignored biblical truth.
 Just as a stomach works to provide nutrients to the heart, bones, brains etc., so the Church in prosperity works to nurture and support the Body of Christ as a whole.
 In this way, God entrusts resources to each of us for His purposes – Paul tells us that one of God's purposes in this trust is to reveal the sincerity of our Love.